ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 | 17 | 9378154 |               0.0167 |
 | 18 | 9845150 |               0.0133 |

+In the following table we list the node operator addresses behind the 92 theft cases, showing how many events were identified for the address and the ETH value related to them.

 📄 **Node Address Summary (MEV Reward > 0, RocketPool Slots, All Theft Types):**

 |    | node_address                               |   theft_events |   total_mev_reward | % of total theft   |